chetansinghsajwan/notes/programming/tools/cmake/presets/configure-preset-format.md

 Generator to use for the preset.

-It is required in version `2` or below.
-If `generator` is not specified, it must be inherited from the`inherits` preset unless this preset is `hidden`.
+Until version `2`, if `generator` is not specified, it must be inherited from the`inherits` preset unless this preset is `hidden`.

-In version `3` or above, this field may be omitted to fall back to regular generator discovery procedure.
+Since version `3`, this field may be omitted to fall back to regular generator discovery procedure.

+Value must be one from [cmake-generators](programming/tools/cmake/generators).

+> [!note]
+> Not sure about the above statement.

+> [!todo]
+> Verify the above statement.

+## Needs refactoring begin

 ###### `architecture`, `toolset`